 - There is no penalty for guessing on questions.
 On the old SAT, you received minus ¼ point for every incorrect answer.

 There are many more changes to the new SAT, and I recommend you read about the others as well.
 However, the changes I mentioned are the biggest and most important to understanding the conversion.

 The College Board has not announced any specific conversion method (nor have colleges announced how they will compare the old and new test).
 However, here at PrepScholar, we have come up with two possible conversion methods.

 - Fast Method: Simply multiply the old SAT score by ⅔.
 For example, if you received 1800 on the old SAT, the calculation would be 1800 x ⅔ = 1200.
 Your new SAT score would be 1200.
-There are a couple issues with this fast method.
-It doesn’t take into account that Math will be more heavily weighted on the new SAT (since it will make up ½ instead of ⅓ of the score), while the Critical Reading and Writing will count less as they are combined.
+There are a couple of issues with this fast method.
+It doesn’t take into account that Math is more heavily weighted on the new SAT (since it makes up ½ instead of ⅓ of the score), while the Critical Reading and Writing count less since they are combined.
 Our next method resolves this issue.